Asian-owned Boba tea was accused of cultural appropriation by a Black woman

-Boba tea called initially “bubble tea” (because the tapioca pearls looked like bubbles).
+Boba tea was initially called “bubble tea” (because the tapioca pearls looked like bubbles).
 “Boba” is short and slang for “Bubbles” in America.
-Bubble tea originated from Taiwan in the late 1980s.
+Bubble tea originated in Taiwan in the late 1980s.

 Earlier in August, “woke Filipino-Americans” triggered by white-owned Barkada Restaurant for using a Filipino word.
 In the same month, “woke American-Korean Hemi Park” accused Char Kol of cultural appropriation for adopting a Korean menu for profit.

 “You’re thieves!
 Asian people stealing black culture once again.”— Andy Ngô (@MrAndyNgo) August 23, 2020

 A strong, black Muslim woman went inside the new Trap Tea business in Aurora, Colo. on Friday and confronted the staff.
 A black customer tries to defend the business & is called a racial slur by her. pic.twitter.com/uejQ6nC8cr